shchauh/docs-1/getting-started/environment-setup.md

 ### From the Binary Releases

-Each release of Dapr CLI includes various OSes and architectures.
+Each release of Dapr CLI includes various operating systems and architectures.
 These binary versions can be manually downloaded and installed.

 1. Download the [Dapr CLI](https://github.com/dapr/cli/releases)
 2. Unpack it (e.g. dapr_linux_amd64.tar.gz, dapr_windows_amd64.zip)